nateKlaux/Naviga.Docs/CSR_Guide/csr_guide-new_subscription.md

 2. Enter the subscriber's payment information and select **continue**.
 Payment information is not required for both complimentary and start-and-bill subscriptions.
 3. Confirm the subscriber’s address and payment information then select **place your order**.

 > [!Note] This procedure is a best-practice example.
-The order in which a subscriber's payment information is collected may change, depending on how the client has configured their CMS.
+The order in which a subscriber's payment and address information is collected may change, depending on how the client has configured their CMS.

 See also: [Configure new starts in Solicitor Concierge](example.com)